mmu-webdesign/Level4-web-term-1/CSS/css01/08-lists-links.md

 - LinkedIn Learning Video: [Pseudo class selectors](https://www.linkedin.com/learning/css-essential-training-3/pseudo-class-selectors-and-links?u=36102708)

+- Video - Style Lists with New CSS — Bullets, Numbers, Markers

+When you create lists in HTML, browsers add bullet-points (for unordered lists) and numbers (for ordered lists).
+Now CSS gives us the tools to style those list "markers", and even create our own!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2awepiNoaZI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Video- New CSS for Styling Underlines on the Web.
+- Video - New CSS for Styling Underlines on the Web.

 Finally in 2019, we have new CSS that allows us a lot of powerful ways to style underlines.
 Jen Simmons walks you through the options.